CHerSun/Mass-Renamer/README.md

 - simple pattern mode (default):
   - uses substitutions:
+    - `%A` ... `%Z` - any number of any characters, greedy; remembers what it matched to be used in rename pattern;
     - `%a` ... `%z` - any number of any characters, ungreedy; remembers what it matched to be used in rename pattern;
     - `%0` ... `%9` - 1 or more digits, greedy; remembers what it matched to be used in rename pattern;
     - `*` - any number of any characters, discarded, i.e. cannot be used in rename pattern;